HUST-IOF/Efficient-DVS/README.md

 - **Example Samples**: We have included example samples for you to experiment with and evaluate the performance of the algorithm.

 - **Trained Models**: Pre-trained models are provided for easy evaluation and testing purposes.

-- **Vivado IP**: The repository includes the implemented design in the form of Vivado Intellectual Property (IP) for hardware evaluation on FPGAs.

 The complete dataset for training and evaluation is available on Google Drive.
 Please access the dataset [here](https://drive.google.com/drive/folders/1LK-k0a7M_M6h3VveUCc4wbd_T7ONR1Gb?usp=sharing).